A New Mainland

 And following a riveting performance featuring YoungArts alumni, the gala crowd joined the ongoing after party on the campus’ plaza to create an eclectic mix that represents a new mainland Miami – a Miami that has come so very far, and yet still has so much further to go.

-Manny Hernandez has been covering Miami’s social, lifestyle and art scenes for more than 23 years.
-Of Cuban descent, Manny was born and raised in Miami and is a proud alumnus of Miami-Dade College and Florida International University.
-His contributions are showcased weekly in The Miami Herald, Ocean Drive magazine and his popular and much anticipated photo gallery, SOCIAL Manny, on SocialMiami.com.
-His images have also appeared in countless publications, including: Paper Magazine, People, Vogue and Rolling Stone.
+Manny Hernandez has been covering Miami’s social, lifestyle and art scenes for more than 30 years.
+Manny was born and raised in Miami’s Wynwood neighborhood and is a proud alumnus of Miami-Dade College and Florida International University.
+His contributions are showcased weekly in The Miami Herald, Ocean Drive and Indulge magazines and his popular and much anticipated photo gallery, SOCIAL Manny, on SocialMiami.com.
+His images have also appeared in countless publications, including: Paper Magazine, Vanity Fair, People, Vogue and Rolling Stone.